 Tellers receive and pay out money.
 Keep records of money and negotiable instruments involved in a financial institution’s various transactions.

-Tellers with little to no experience tend to make between $20320 and $22540 while the more experienced ones make over $30670 per year.
+Tellers with little to no experience tend to make between $22250 and $25540 while the more experienced ones can earn over $34360 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Teller is to move to a higher paying state like CT.
-Right now, the highest paying states for Tellers are CT, AK, MA, DC and VA.
+One of the easiest ways to increase your salary as a Teller is to move to a higher paying state like DC.
+Right now, the highest paying states for Tellers are DC, WA, CT, NJ and MA.

-3 other factors that can increase your salary as A Teller is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Teller is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Tellers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Tellers what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons